Ads pulled from Ingraham show after she mocked Parkland survivor

 TripAdvisor representatives did not immediately reply to a request for comment.

+Expedia, which was not on Hogg’s list or another list of sponsors that Hogg retweeted, “no longer advertises on this show,” Expedia spokeswoman Maureen Thon said in an email.

 Hogg wrote on Twitter that an apology just to mollify advertisers was insufficient.
-He said he would only accept it if Ingraham denounced the way Fox News treated him and his friends.
+He said he would accept it only if Ingraham denounced the way Fox News treated him and his friends.

 “It’s time to love thy neighbor, not mudsling at children,” Hogg tweeted.